Mdevgaonkar/birdsHayDataModels/README.md

 Data models for Mongo documents
 -resume.json : all user profile related information will be uploaded and maintained in this format.

 -organisation.json :all company/organisation/institute related information will be uploaded and maintained in this format.

--skills.json : all new skills will be added in this array and will be linked to the companies as required.
+-skills.json : all new skills will be added in this array and will be linked to the companies as required.\n